dsalcido-ucsd/dSalcidoSparkProject/README.md

 **Why these settings:**

-- **96 GB driver memory** — in `local[*]` mode the driver IS the executor; `spark.executor.memory` has no effect.
-96 GB fits the 440M-row exploded candidate table, pipeline transforms, PCA computation, and GBT models on the 128 GB node.
+- **96 GB driver memory**: in `local[*]` mode the driver is the executor, so `spark.executor.memory` has no effect.
+96 GB is enough to hold the 440M-row exploded candidate table, pipeline transforms, PCA computation, and GBT models on the 128 GB node.
-- **800 shuffle partitions** — 15 threads over a ~100M-row downsampled table; finer partitions keep per-task heap footprint manageable.
+- **800 shuffle partitions**: with 15 threads over a ~100M-row table, finer partitions keep per-task heap usage manageable.
-- **Lustre scratch for `spark.local.dir`** — shuffle spill and checkpoint data go to `/expanse/lustre/scratch/` to avoid filling the home directory quota.
+- **Lustre scratch for `spark.local.dir`**: shuffle spill and checkpoint data go to `/expanse/lustre/scratch/` to avoid filling the home directory quota.
-- **Disabled broadcast joins** — joining large tables with broadcast would OOM; forcing sort-merge join is safer.
+- **Disabled broadcast joins**: joining large tables via broadcast would run out of memory; sort-merge join is used instead.
-- **Checkpointing** — breaks long lineage chains before the pipeline fit and after PCA transforms to prevent recomputation OOM.
+- **Checkpointing**: breaks long lineage chains before the pipeline fit and after PCA transforms to avoid recomputation OOM.
-- **Vectorized parquet reader** — uses Arrow for faster columnar I/O since the whole dataset is parquet.
+- **Vectorized parquet reader**: uses Arrow for faster columnar I/O since the whole dataset is stored as parquet.